Our Dental Services

 General Anesthesia

-The vast majority of children in our practice can be managed very well by Dr. Fishbaugh, Dr. McCrea, and Dr. Kilgore.
+The vast majority of children in our practice can be managed very well by Dr. Fishbaugh, Dr. McCrea, Dr. Kilgore, and Dr. Spiritoso.
 They are all very experienced in managing children’s behavior.
 However, some children present unique treatment challenges that required a different approach.
 Children with acute anxiety, extensive treatment needs, pre-cooperative behavior, or special health care needs are often candidates for treatment under general anesthesia.
+We provide this service as an out-patient procedure at St. Joseph Regional Medical Center in Mishawaka.